wp-plugins/ccavenue-payment-gateway-advanced-for-woocommerce/readme.txt

 * Success response display "1" instead of complete the order - ERROR - SOLVED --> it is changed the plugin file name to index.php - because of file name not found for notification url, it was not working.
 Now it is working OK.

+ = 1.0.4 =
+* CCavenue payment success redirect url was wrong(Redirecting to my account page) - SOLVED -- now it will redirected on order success page so you can manage order tracker system.